frednguyen123/JS-Data-Structures-and-Algorithms-Colt-Steele/README.md

 # Javascript Data Structures and Algorithms by Colt Steele

-#### This course crams months of computer science and interview prep material into 20 hours of video.
+#### This course crams months of computer science and interview prep material into sections.
 #### We start with the basics and then eventually cover “advanced topics” that similar courses shy away from like Heaps, Graphs, and Dijkstra’s Shortest Path Algorithm.

 #### Start by teaching you how to analyze your code’s time and space complexity using Big O notation.